Inbarasankumar/HackerConnect/README.md

 # HackerConnect
-Hacker Connect Backend using Nodejs and Mongo DB and front end using
+Hacker Connect Frontend using Reactjs Backend using Nodejs and Mongo DB and front end using

 #Description: